Silica Gel (band): 2018–2021: Hiatus, lineup changes, singles

 From 2018 to 2020, the band went on a 2-year hiatus while members performed their mandatory military service.
 Kim Han-joo said they spent this period seeking ways to improve the band's potential.
 During the hiatus, bassist Koo Kyung-mo left the band permanently.

 Silica Gel returned as a 4-member group in 2020, starting with their single "Kyo181".
 Their 2021 single "Desert Eagle" won Best Modern Rock Song at the 19th Korean Music Awards.

+On the 16th of November of 2020, Silica Gel performed for the first time under their concert series Syn.THE.Size, a play on the word synthesize.
+However, the first edition, titled Syn.THE.Size #1, was a notable exception due to it being a livestream instead of a proper venue, and also the only one that featured opening acts, those being the korean hip-hop duo Y2k92 and singer-songwriter So!YoON!.